AI-4-SE/CfgNet-A-Framework-for-Tracking-Equality-Based-Configuration-Dependencies-Across-a-Software-Project/stackoverflow/README.md

 We analyzed Stack Overflow (SO) posts to extract typical real-world configuration dependency.
 To this end, we downloaded the SO dataset from the Stack Exchange Data Dump on June 7, 2021.
-To find cross-technology configuration dependencies in SO posts, we created a vocabulary with technology-specific plugin names and other popular technologies that cover common areas of software development.
+To find relateded SO posts about cross-technology configuration dependencies, we followed previous SO analyses by creating a vocabulary using technology-specific plugin names and other popular technologies that cover common areas of software development.

 - technology-specific plugins: maven, docker, docker-compose, travis
 - popular technologies: spring-boot, database angular